 - Existing tax debts, credits or unallocated amounts on all tax types (i.e. PAYE, UIF, SDL and VAT), VAT refunds, objections to assessments, and audits in progress will need to be dealt with.
 In this instance, the municipalities into which such municipalities have been absorbed, will be required to take responsibility for working with SARS to close off on all outstanding tax matters;

 - In terms of the Provincial Gazettes, municipalities should be mindful of the legal effect of succession. i.e. they will take over all responsibilities and obligations concerning the assets and liabilities, including the liability to account for any VAT in connection with transactions relating to the disestablished municipalities.

 - The Binding general ruling (VAT) 39 outlines the VAT treatment of the transfer of any assets, liabilities, rights and obligations in line with the merger, creation and disestablishment of municipalities as a result of any municipal boundary change.

 SARS would like to encourage municipalities that are affected by the changes outlined to make contact with their local SARS office to start the process of registration/deregistration as required.

 Top Tip: When you visit SARS offices you need to bring supporting documents.
-For more information and to check whether you need to register or not, you can send an email to the Government Institutional Compliance (GIC) team on [email protected].
+For more information and to check whether you need to register or not, you can send an email to SARS on [email protected].